ubccpsc/310/docs/26w1/index.md

 | [Unit 3: Requirements & specification](materials/unit-03/) | 9–11 |
 | [Unit 4: Software process](materials/unit-04/) | 12–13 |

-**[Course materials overview](materials/)** — what each unit covers and why it's ordered this way. **[Schedule](./schedule.md)** — dates, slides, labs, and deadlines.
+Full details for each unit are provided in the **[Course materials overview](materials/)**.

-## 🛠️ Project at a Glance
+## 🛠️ Course Project

-You will not be starting from a blank repository.
-You inherit a working system that already satisfies two published API versions — and then you have to change it.

-Four deliverables, escalating in scope: add a feature and feel where the design fights you, make it testable, design a third API version with a partner, then build it.
-Dates are on the [schedule](./schedule.md).

-> **Code is necessary but not sufficient.** Every deliverable ships three things:
-> the code, the design rationale behind it, and the process evidence showing how
-> it came to be.
-See the [syllabus](./syllabus.md) for how this is graded.
+You will extend [InsightUBC](./project/index.md), an existing system that provides a REST API for managing courses and buildings at UBC.
+The work is divided across four deliverables (dates on the [schedule](./schedule.md)), starting individually before partnering up for the second half.

+The project is smaller in scale than real software development, but aims to keep much of its substance.
+Beyond writing and testing code, you'll justify design decisions, specify and scope new features, and follow the process discipline — reviews, documentation, and workflows — that professional teams rely on to ship reliably.